-Join me for a behind the scenes tour of Mardi Gras World instead!
+Join me for a behind the scenes Mardi Gras World tour instead!

 This fun Mardi Gras museum and working warehouse is one of the best things to do in New Orleans.
 It’s the perfect place to learn all about Mardi Gras history, and you can actually watch artists creating colorful parade floats and props for the most renowned Krewes around.

 I was just there over the holidays, and I took lots of pics.
 So let’s check it out!

 Mardi Gras World New Orleans